LySeriuos/MS2-Memory_game/README.md

 ![Contact-us Page Wireframe](assets/read.me/tomas.byggservice.contact-us.png "Contact-us Page Wireframe")

 ### Design
 ---
-The main idea was to create a stylish website with easy readable fonts and colours.
-The main fonts are ["Exo"](https://fonts.google.com/specimen/Exo?query=Exo) and "Exo"["Open Sans"](https://fonts.google.com/specimen/Open+Sans?query=open+sans).
+* The main idea was to create a stylish game with simple design to be easy understanble.
+The main font is ["Orbitron"](https://fonts.google.com/specimen/Orbitron).
 As a back up font going to be "Sans Serif".
-Colours was chosed to get fit in all pages and the main colour was brown as a main Hero image in the Home page.
+* The heart of the game is four quadrants in red, blue, green and yellow.
+This recreates "Simone" game colours.
+* Buttons has slightly different colourss: purple and light green.
+* The main colours are black and green.
+Black is background colour and green is for the game status and information.
+It is eye catching combo and it look like it is from space :) All colours together gives lively and playful feeling to player.
+* Midle of the page was given to the heart of the game.
+These quadrants takes most space as it is the most important part.
+Around it is game stats and player information.
+This information is visible in all screen sizes and is easy to read and understand. at the bottom we can find all the menu buttons.
+These stays at the bottom at all screen sizes because user is not going to use them often.

-### Visualization
+### Features
 ---
-The selected images are realtive to the company specialization and gives one more information of what services has company.
-All images has alternative text to describe the images if something happens with the network.

-Back to top ⇧

-## Features
+* The Memory Game developed as responsive.
+It can be played on mobile phones, tablet computers and on big screens.
+* The Memory Game builded as a simple single-player pattern-matching memory game.
+* Player can play as Anonym player or he/she can create own player and compete to other players.
+* Three game speeds to choose.
+Easy, Medium or Hard.
+* Game sounds for all game actions.
+Winning and loosing sound instead of "alarm messages".
+* Mute/Unmute button for the game sounds.
+* Memory game page layout shows:
+  * Leader Board of best three players.
+  * Current player name.
+  * Buttons for game menu.
+  * Current scores.
+  * Chosen difficulty level.
+  * Current player highest scores off all time.

+### Further Testing

+* The Memory Game was tested on Google Chrome, Opera, Mozilla Firefox, Microsoft Edge and Safari, mobile Safari, mobile Chrome browsers.
+* The Memory Game was viewed on a variety of devices such as Desktop, Laptop, Android phones, iPhone7, iPhone 8 & iPhone13.
+* Friends and family members were asked to review the game and documentation to point out any bugs and/or user experience issues.
+* All known bugs are fixed.

+### Issues-and-Bugs found while Testing
 ---

-### Design Features

-Responsive design on a navigation:

-* Company name in the Header is the way to get back to the home page in all resolutions.
-* Footer and Header is fixed on all devices to have a very simple design on each resolution.
-* For the best user expierence smaller screen has toggler icon as collapsible sidebar menu to get full expierennce of the webpage.
-* Home and About Us pages has Call to action buttons and redirects user to cotact page to fill up the form.

-The Home Page has two columns and smaller screens has one column.
-* Hero image used as the full width background image and it covers entire webpage on all devices to make a strong first impression.
-* Middle container divided by two columns on Desktop Home page, taking 50% each column.
-On a smaller screens left column is taking the top position and the right column goes under it to have best clarity.
-Left column has information about possible projects and the right column has company motto.

-About Us page

-The About Us page is a little bit different from Home Page but it is still two collumns wide on Desktop and one column on the smaller screens.
-* Hero image occupying 50% of the page on the right side.
-When resolution became smaller and responsive design turn on, Hero image take "under" position and filling full width of the screen.
-* Middle container on the left side shows company's history and it takes another half of the page.
-On smaller screens text is talking top position.

-Gallery page

-* For this page I chosed similar background colour to be matching whole page but not too bright.
-* For the images I chosed carousel template from Bootstrap too show good size images on all screens.
-It takes up to 70% screen width.

-Conatact Page

-* Hero image is used like in the Home page, to make a nice full size background of the webpage on all screen sizes.
-* Middle container is divided to two columns on the desktop.
-On the left collumn has the form to be filled up.
-The form is simple, but makes easy to request information from the building company.
-The right side column has all the contact details.
-Smaller resolutions makes this page only one column.
-The form takes top position and the contact details is under it.

-Further Testing

-* The Website was tested on Google Chrome, Internet Explorer (there is some bugs), Microsoft Edge and Safari browsers.
-* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-* A large amount of testing was done to ensure that all pages were linking correctly.
-* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-* Known Bugs
-* On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-* A white gap can be seen to the right of the footer and navigation bar as a result.
-* On Internet Explorer Browser gallery page has big gap below gallery images.
-* Contact-us page conainers are too high on IE.
-* Contact-us button is too wide on IE in contact-us page.

-### Issues-and-Bugs
----
-1. Navigation spaces between nav menu items where too narrow.
-2. There was bad contrast on nav menu items in "Active" mode, so developer changerd to bigger font size with the same colour.
-Works much better.
-3. There was missing "Target='_blank'" on all the social media links, as well on submit button.
-4. The biggest issue was with bootsraps container and container fluid.
-It was hard to get in to position on 50% shered screen to one column.
-The solution where to change 50/50 ratio or 6/6 columns to 9 columns of 12.
-Developer got plenty place to move arround with the columns.
-5. Footer wasn't sticky on smaller devices.
-Fixed with  "justify-content-around".
+1. Issue with the game sounds.
+During test on iphone 13 **Safari** Mobile noticed that sound is very delayed while all other browsers had no issues.
+I found a solution to put all game sounds to buffert after page loads.
+It had fixed the issue with the **Safari**.
+2. Issue with the **mute/unmute** button.
+After I fixed issue with mobile Safari it gave me another issue that my mute/unmute button doesn't worked because I used buffert.
+All sounds was taken from there and not played directly from the page.
+Issue was fixed by rewriting buffer source to empty for **mute** and for **unmute** it was rewrited again as normal, with the sounds.
+3. Issue with **:active** while touching/clicking color squares in the game.
+During test on mobile **Safari** ( All other browser had no issue) there was no visual effect while touching/clicking game squares.
+I had to lower transparency to 0,9 in my RGBA for **:Active** to fix this issue.
+4. Issue with delaying touch reaction on mobile **Safari**.
+During test on Iphone 13 the game couldn't take all touches if it was touched/clicked fast.
+The issue was solved by adding eventListener **'touchStart'**.
+All other tested browsers doesn't had this issue.
+5. Issue with **:Hover** on touch devices.
+This issue was on all mobile devices.
+After the button was touched the **:Hover** effect wasn't disapearing untill it was touched on other place or other button.
+The issue was fixed by chinging **:Hover** to **:Active** effect.
+Color change only while touching to inform player that it was touched.
 6. Underline hover had the line on all the buttons.
 Removed by "text-decoration: none;"